Skip to content

 In 1969, two years after my birth, my parents and I immigrated from Communist Czechoslovakia to the United States.
 In the 70's and 80's, I spent most of my youth across the Hudson River from Manhattan, in the rough-and-tumble blue-collar havens of Jersey City and Bayonne, New Jersey.
 I credit my business pursuits that began at age 19 as one of my saving graces.
 I was too restless for college and perhaps too much of a non-conformist for the military.

 In 1987 vertical blinds were all the rave.
 Housewives were buying them up like hotcakes.
 My father decided to get into the window covering business with a friend of the family.
-Not long after my return from a short stint in the military, the partners hired me to install custom blinds and shades, and I soon learned how to also sell them through the company's shop at home service.
+Not long after my return from a stint in the military, the partners hired me to install custom blinds and shades, and I soon learned how to also sell them through the company's shop at home service.

 Previous to this, at age 16, I earned an hourly wage and commission selling newspaper subscriptions door to door for the Bergen Record in Hackensack, New Jersey.
 Because of that experience, I possessed the confidence to quickly become proficient at selling window coverings with little training.